The Concentration in Spanish and/or Portuguese

 Qualified students are encouraged to decide on their concentration as early as possible in their sophomore year.
 In this way they can benefit from departmental advising on course selection and on the possibility of spending a semester or the whole junior year abroad.

 Plan of Study

-Departmental courses cover a wide array of literary, cultural, social, historical and political topics.
+Departmental courses cover a wide array of literary, cultural, social, historical, and political topics.
 Students are, therefore, able to pursue courses of study that are almost tailor-made to their own individual interests.
-The concentration offers two possible tracks of study:

-It requires a minimum of eight upper-division courses, at least five of which must be in the language of concentration.
-With the approval of the Departmental Representative, up to three cognate courses in other departments can be counted towards the concentration in this track.
-Up to three courses taken during one semester abroad may be approved towards the departmental concentration requirements.
+Any track in the concentration in Spanish and/or Portuguese Literature and Cultures requires a minimum of eight upper-division courses, at least five of which must be in the language of concentration.
+With the approval of the departmental representative, up to three cognate courses in other departments can be counted towards the concentration.
+Up to three courses taken during a semester abroad may be approved towards the concentration.
 Freshman seminars on topics related to the area of concentration may be counted towards the required eight upper-division courses.

 Students should discuss as soon as possible their area of interest with the Departmental Representative in order to find the most appropriate advisers for the Junior Papers.
 By the end of September (first JP), and by mid-February (second JP), all juniors should have contacted their advisers to discuss a plan of work.

 The first JP (Fall semester) should be about 4,000 words, and the second JP (Spring semester) should be between 5,000 and 8,000 words.
 Both JPs may be written in English, in which case a three-page summary in the target language must be provided.
 Or, the JPs can be written in the target language in which case a summary is not needed.
 Include Princeton University pledge on all papers.

 Students following two languages are encouraged to write one JP in each of the languages of concentration.